bmazzarol/Bunsen-Burner/src/Docs/BunsenBurner.Docs/articles/test-logger.md

 using BunsenBurner.Logging;
 ```

-A @BunsenBurner.Logging.LogMessageStore provides the core storage for instances
+A <xref:BunsenBurner.Logging.LogMessageStore> provides the core storage for instances
-of @BunsenBurner.Logging.DummyLogger`1
+of <xref:BunsenBurner.Logging.DummyLogger`1>

-It is expected that you create one @BunsenBurner.Logging.LogMessageStore and as
+It is expected that you create one <xref:BunsenBurner.Logging.LogMessageStore> and as
-many @BunsenBurner.Logging.DummyLogger`1 as required.
+many <xref:BunsenBurner.Logging.DummyLogger`1> as required.

 [!code-csharp[Example1](../../../Logging/BunsenBurner.Logging.Tests/Examples/LoggingExample.cs#Example1)]